quicwg/base-drafts/draft-ietf-quic-transport.md

 * The increase in ECT(0) and ECT(1) counters MUST be at least the number of QUIC packets newly acknowledged that were sent with the corresponding codepoint minus the increase in the CE counter.
+Detects network remarking between ECT(0) and ECT(1).

 * The total increase in ECT(0), ECT(1), and CE counters reported in the ACK frame MUST be at least the total number of QUIC packets newly acknowledged in this ACK frame.
+Detects if the network remark ECT(0), ECT(1) or CE to Not-ECT.

 An endpoint could miss acknowledgements for a packet when ACK frames are lost.
 It is therefore possible for the total increase in ECT(0), ECT(1), and CE